-The lock on our gate was broken.
+The lock on our gate to our apartment was broken.
 I contacted the owner.
-However, he insisted that this was user error and that the cleaning lady would come in the morning to train us on how to operate the door.
-I reached out to Airbnb and expressed our concern about safety.
-They continued to refer us back to the owner.
+He insisted that this was user error.
+He said that the cleaning lady would come in the morning to train us on how to operate the door.
+I reached out to Airbnb and expressed our concern.
+We did not feel safe in this Airbnb rental.
+The Airbnb representatives continued to refer us back to the owner.

-Not feeling safe to spend the night, we packed our things and went to the Marriott where we remained for the rest of our trip.
+Not feeling safe at this Airbnb rental, we packed our things and left.
+We went to the Marriott and we remained there for the rest of our trip.
 Can you help get our money back?
 Ericka Wilson, Alexandria, Va.

 Although a locking front door was not specifically mentioned in this Airbnb listing, you assumed one would be included.
 This seems like an entirely reasonable expectation.

-But when you arrived and found that the door could not be properly locked, you didn’t feel safe at all in an unfamiliar town — in a building where every other door was fortified with a steel gate with a functioning lock.
+But when you arrived and found that the door could not be properly locked, you didn’t feel safe at all in this Airbnb rental.
+You were in an unfamiliar town — in a building where every other door was fortified with a steel gate with a functioning lock.